Forfeiture or Foreclosure

 If the value of the property is less than the remaining debt, foreclosure may be the better remedy, since in foreclosure the seller may accelerate the debt and obtain a deficiency.
 After a 45-day-notice period on a default, the vendor may accelerate the debt and pursue judgment on the entire balance due.
 After a foreclosure sale of the property, if the sale price is not sufficient to pay the remaining debt, the seller may obtain a deficiency judgment for the difference between the sale price and the debt.
 This remedy is only available if the land contract: (i) permits acceleration and (ii) does not contain a non-recourse provision.

-If the vendee is chronically in default and bringing the balance current, and the seller wants to recover the property, foreclosure may be better if the land contract contains an acceleration clause.
+If the vendee is chronically in default and is bringing the balance current, and the seller wants to recover the property, foreclosure may be better if the land contract contains an acceleration clause.
 In forfeiture, the seller cannot accelerate the debt.
-Therefore, the vendee can cure by paying the past due monthly payments.
-If the seller wants to terminate the land contract and evict a vendee in chronic default, in a foreclosure the seller can accelerate the debt making it harder for the tenant to cure.
+Therefore, the vendee can cure by paying the past-due monthly payments.
+If the seller wants to terminate the land contract and evict a vendee in chronic default in a foreclosure, the seller can accelerate the debt, making it harder for the tenant to cure.

 Claims for money damages in excess of district court jurisdiction of $25,000 will get removed to Circuit Court.
-In addition, the District Court does not have jurisdiction to hear quiet title actions.
+Also, the District Court does not have jurisdiction to hear quiet title actions.
 Therefore, if there are disputes as to title, these will need to be heard in Circuit Court.
-For these reasons, a foreclosure in Circuit Court may make sense since the seller will not be able to take advantage of the speed of the summary proceeding in any event.
+For these reasons, a foreclosure in Circuit Court may make sense, since the seller will not be able to take advantage of the speed of the summary proceeding in any event.